image2

 Magician: What would you most like to conjure up that has been missing so far?

-With all these retrospective techniques, you're sure to find the right one for your next retro.
-If not, we have even more in our tool.
+With all these retrospective samples and examples, you're sure to find the right sample for your next retro.
+If not, we have even more in our retro board software tool Echometer.

 Retrospective Templates: Some Final Notes